CogentEmbedded/8-cam-imr-gpu-sv-utest/README.md

 See the https://github.com/CogentEmbedded/sv-utest and https://github.com/CogentEmbedded/sv-utest/blob/master/docs/cogente_sv_manual_public.pdf
-for the inctructions how to calibrate and save mesh for IMR demo.
+for the instructions how to calibrate and save mesh for IMR demo.